FunkinCrew/Funkin/docs/COMPILING.md

         - Note: Funkin's fork currently doesn't come with the necessary binaries so you'll have to rebuild Lime.
 See [Troubleshooting](TROUBLESHOOTING.md#lime-related-issues).
         - One of Funkin's dependencies uses libVLC, which requires you to install some packages to be able to compile: `sudo apt install libvlc-dev libvlccore-dev libvlccore9`
     - HTML5: Compiles without any extra setup
-    - Android:
-      - Run `setup-android-[yourOS].bat` in the docs folder by clicking it to install the required development kits on your machine.
-      - If for some reason the downloads don’t work (most likely JDK) [Download it directly.](https://adoptium.net/temurin/releases/?version=17)
-      - (ONLY DO THIS STEP IF THE DOWNLOAD FAILED) After installing the JDK, make sure you know where it installed!
-If you installed using a `.msi` file, it should be somewhere around `C:\Program Files\`.
-Go and look for an`Eclipse Adoptium` folder and open it.
-      - (ONLY DO THIS STEP IF THE DOWNLOAD FAILED) look for a folder named something like `jdk-17`.
-Right click and click on `Copy as path`.
-      - (ONLY DO THIS STEP IF THE DOWNLOAD FAILED) Go to your command prompt and type `haxelib run lime config JAVA_HOME [JdkPathYouCopied]`
-      - after that is done delete the `temp` folder that just got made.
-    - iOS:
-      - Get Xcode from the app store on your MacOS Machine.
-      - Download the iPhone SDK (First thing that pops up in Xcode)
-      - Open up a terminal tab and do `sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer`
 9. If you are targeting for native, you may need to run `lime rebuild <PLATFORM>` and `lime rebuild <PLATFORM> -debug`
 10. `lime test <PLATFORM>` to build and launch the game for your platform (for example, `lime test windows`)